article / retiring before 65

 Map the gap

 The key planning input is the number of months between employer coverage ending and Medicare starting.
-The article tells users to verify the employer or retiree coverage end date first.
+The article tells readers to verify the employer or retiree coverage end date first.

 Separate continuation choices